Vladimir Bulavin

-Vladimir Ivanovich Bulavin (Владимир Иванович Булавин; born 11 February 1953) is a Russia military and security official, the Head of the Federal Customs Service of the Russian Federation (2016-2023).
+Vladimir Ivanovich Bulavin (Владимир Иванович Булавин; born 11 February 1953) is a Russian military and security official, who served as the Head of the Federal Customs Service of the Russian Federation between 2016 and 2023.

 Biography

 Bulavin was born Lipetsk Oblast, Russia.

 Before graduating in Academy of the Federal Security Service, he had worked with Voskhod as a constructor engineer in 1977 and in 1977, he joined State security commission serving in the Russian administration office in Ministry of Security and Administration of the Federal Counter-intelligence Service in 1979 and Administration of the Federal Security Service of Novgorod Region and was also presidential plenipotentiary representative of Northwest Federal district by Vladimir Putin.

 In 2016, he was appointed head of the Federal Customs Service.
 In February 2023, he was dismissed at the age of 70.

 According to media reports, after the September 2023 elections, Bulavin is predicted to have a seat in the Federation Council (Senate).